tjfulle/matmodlab/_sources/background.txt

 Why a Single Element Driver?
 ============================

-Due to their complexity, it is often over kill to use a finite element code for constitutive model development.
+Due to their complexity, it is often over-kill to use a finite element code for constitutive model development.
 In addition, features such as artificial viscosity can mask the actual material response from constitutive model development.
 Single element drivers allow the constituive model developer to